beProsto/C-C-WASM-Compilation/README.md

 WebAssembly is an exciting technology!

-In this project I tried 2 solutions for compiling a C/C++ file to WASM.
+In this project I used clang to compile C/C++ files to WASM.

-First being Emscripten, and second being standard LLVM (clang).

 To compile and run the project on your own, you're going to have to run the `run.cmd` file.

 [Check out the build here (a page that loads the compiled code)!](https://beprosto.github.io/C-CPP-WASM-Compilation/build/)

-A giant shoutout to @maxkl for creating a genious [wasm-malloc](https://github.com/maxkl/wasm-malloc) repo, that I got the malloc implementation from.
+A giant shoutout to [@maxkl](https://github.com/maxkl) for creating a genious [wasm-malloc](https://github.com/maxkl/wasm-malloc) repo, that I got the malloc implementation from.

 It just needed a small change. :D